Here’s part two of my series on how to take sharp photos—with more tips on keeping your camera steady.

-Just in case you’re not clear on what these terms mean, a fixed focal length or prime lens has just one focal length: 28mm for a wide angle, 50mm for a standard, 100mm or more for a telephoto and so on.
+Just in case you’re not clear on what these terms mean, a fixed focal length or prime lens has just one focal length: 28mm for a wide angle, 50mm for a standard, 100mm or more for a telephoto, and so on.
 A zoom lens, of course, is extremely convenient because it makes up a package that can include different focal lengths so you can buy a lens which can go, for example, from 28mm to 200mm.

-Now, before I go any further, I’m going to tell you that it is possible to buy zoom lenses that can help you to take super-sharp photos.
+Before I go any further, I’m going to tell you that it is possible to buy zoom lenses that can help you to take super-sharp photos.
 But (and there is a but) it is likely that such lenses will be very expensive and rather heavy.
 There are some exceptions, but you need to choose carefully.

 So, let’s have a look at some of the things we’ll have to think about.
 First of all, every lens has a maximum aperture.
-So called wide-aperture lenses have a lot of glass and a maximum aperture of somewhere around f2.
+So called wide-aperture lenses have a lot of glass and a maximum aperture of somewhere around f/2.
 There are several reasons for preferring lenses with a wide aperture:

-- They allow more light in; this means that you can take sharp pictures when the lighting levels are low.
+- They allow more light in.
+This means that you can take sharp pictures when the lighting levels are low.

 - It’s much easier to focus with a wide-aperture lens.